morgaesis/recipe-api/README.md

 Set your preferred port in `.env` along with username and password to your MongoDB database.

 ## Features
-Implemented features are marked with `x`, the rest is TBD.
+Implemented features are marked done, the rest is TBD.
 With only limited time, the missing features will not be complete before the next code review.

 - [x] CRUD API for recipes
 - [x] OpenAPI at root of API